ultimate-pa/hanfor/documentation/docs/contact/contact.md

 # Contact

-Most Ultimate developers are students and researchers in the software engineering group of Andreas Podelski at the University of Freiburg.
+Most Hanfor developers are students and researchers in the [software engineering group](https://swt.informatik.uni-freiburg.de/) of Andreas Podelski at the [University of Freiburg](https://uni-freiburg.depodelski).

 If you have any questions, open a [GitHub issue](https://github.com/ultimate-pa/hanfor/issues) or write a mail to